Access and waiting times: how is the NHS doing?

 Since 2009, the target for elective treatment aims to have at least 92% of patients begin treatment within 18 weeks of being referred from a GP to a specialist.
-Performance has been worsening over time and this target was last met in February 2019.
+The NHS has not met this target since February 2016.

 More people are receiving elective treatment.
 A little over 14 million people received elective treatment in 2012/13, by 2017/18, five years later, this had risen to over 15 million, an increase of approximately 11%.
 Higher demand for treatment means that the number of people on the waiting list is also growing.
-The waiting list for elective treatment in April 2012 was 2.5 million, by March 2019 this had grown to around 4.2 million – the highest level since 2007.
+The waiting list for elective treatment in April 2012 was 2.5 million, by March 2019 this had grown to around 4.2 million.

 Elective treatment is affected by changes in medical practice as well as increased demand.
 Medical advances means that more people can be treated, for example, the number of day surgery cases has increased in recent years, which reduces the need for overnight stays and allows more patients to be treated.

 More activity means more pressure on the health service.
 NHS leaders have acknowledged that they cannot currently meet all of the set targets.
 The 18-week target has recently been given lower priority.
 Simon Stevens, Chief Executive of NHS England, has suggested that while patients will still receive elective treatment they may have to wait longer than 18 weeks.

 Image: ‘Ambulance on route to an emergency call out, UK.’
 Credit: Adrian Wressell, Heart of England NHS FT.
 CC BY.